-JP WinLook is one of those rarest brands that keeps the budget but maintains the quality.
-For the price, I gifted these pairs to my niece and now she has hopped over 2 levels in her ladder tournaments–yes they’re USAPA approved too besides being relatively new.
+JP WinLook is one of those rarest brands that keep the budget but maintains the quality.
+For the price, I gifted these pairs to my niece and now she has hopped over 2 levels in her ladder tournaments–yes they’re USAPA-approved too besides being relatively new.
 Plus, they really arrived well-packed in beauty bags and duffel covers.
 Here’s what she loved about it.

 - The fiberglass surface takes the power and ball touch to the height of ecstasy, while the honeycomb core balances it–making it perfect for medium-paced rallies and dink practices.

-- 5.2” elongated handles gives much room for both hand placement and self-power boost.
-And besides being large sized paddles, they feel so lightweight that even 2 hour play doesn’t cause any strain.
+- 5.2” elongated handles give much room for both hand placement and self-power boost.
+And besides being large-sized paddles, they feel so lightweight that even 2-hour play doesn’t cause any strain.

 - They’ve textured grips so they absorb sweat, but also feel cozy and comfy on the hands.

 - Provides finesse and touch